 I have done lots of experimentation with 555 oscillators and various LEDs and solar cells in various room lighting conditions.
 Regardless of frequency and duty cycle, a pulsed LED that gives the same solar cell response as a continuously operated one of the same model will almost always match the visually apparent brightness of the continuously operated one.
 I have sometimes seen slight gains - less than 10 percent when I get any gain at all - in apparent brightness if the pulse frequency is barely fast enough to make the LED not visibly flicker.
 This frequency is usually around 60 Hz.

 One thing many people don't realize is that most LEDs are not linear as light emitters.
 I have even seen one book stating falsely that they are linear as light emitters.
 Although photovoltaic detection is usually reliably linear, photovoltaic emission is a different story.
-Note the low quantum efficiency for emission and high quantum efficiency for detection (in a favored band) by most LEDs.
+Note the low quantum efficiency for emission and high quantum efficiency for detection (in a favored band) by many LEDs.

 Human vision is nonlinear, but that nonlinearity is after a surprisingly accurate time-integration process.
 When a light is flashing rapidly enough to appear continuously on without flicker, what you see has a good correlation (although nonlinear) with average brightness and is surprisingly independent of peak brightness.

 Most LEDs have maximum efficiency at currents near or somewhat over 20 mA.
-There are some exceptions - gallium phosphide red (low current red or "697 nM" red), old type silicon carbide blue, and most InGaN/GaN blue, blue-green, green, and white LEDs.
+There are some exceptions - gallium phosphide red (low current red or "697 nm" red), old type silicon carbide blue, and most InGaN/GaN blue, blue-green, green, and white LEDs.
 These specific types are most efficient at lower currents.

 So back to why pulsing an LED can increase its efficiency?